 Common types of a premises liability claim include:

-According to premises liability law, property owners may owe different levels of care to different visitors.
+According to premises liability laws, property owners may owe different levels of care to different visitors.
 For commercial properties, the business invitee’s duty of care is the highest standard since property owners stand to profit from an invitee’s patronage.
-Store owners must promptly identify and address all known and unknown hazards on their property.
+Store owners must promptly identify safety rules and address all known and unknown hazards on their property.
 Still, the reasonable steps an owner must take will depend on the type of business and other circumstances.

-Social guests and others who may enter private property with an owner’s implicit permission, such as mail carriers, are licensees.
+Licensees: Social guests and others who may enter private property with an owner’s implicit permission, such as mail carriers, are licensees.
 The standard of care owed to licensees is lower than that owed to invitees.
 Generally, homeowners are only liable for unaddressed dangers they knew or should have known about and failed to mention to the licensees.
 For example, the homeowner does not mention the broken step on the porch to the mail carrier, who then trips and falls.

-Since trespassers enter a property without the owner’s permission, owners owe them no duty of care in most cases.
+Trespassers: Since trespassers enter a property without the owner’s permission, owners owe them no duty of care in most cases.
 The landowner does not have to protect trespassers other than refraining from willfully harming them.
 However, an exception exists for child trespassers.

-An adult should know not to trespass, but a child may not.
+Child Trespassers: An adult should know not to trespass, but a child may not.
 A child also may not be able to recognize and avoid certain dangers.
 Therefore, property owners must address specific conditions that may endanger a child trespasser or even lure a child onto the property.

 Attractive nuisance refers to a feature on a property that could cause a child to trespass, leading to an injury.
 A typical example of an attractive nuisance is a swimming pool or other water feature.
 The law requires property owners to minimize the risk of an attractive nuisance by putting up fencing or taking other steps to keep children from harm.